Psiphon-Inc/psiphon-automation/README.md

 TODO

-- If we're not careful, we'll be introducing/amplifying a pretty bad race condition.
-Primary example:
-      1. User clicks disconnect.
-      2. LocalProxy worker thread notices user-cancel flag.
-Breaks busy-wait;
-         calls DoStop.
-      3. LocalProxy::DoStop does final stats-and-status request to server.
-      4. ServerRequest::MakeRequest notices that the transport is still up, so routes the request through the transport.
-      5. ...and then then Transport worker thread notices the user-cancel flag and tears down the transport.
-While the stats-and-status request is in progress.
-  This is somewhat related to any attempt to make sure the final stats-and-status request goes through the established transport.

 - Current server iptables settings probably need to be modified to allow the handshake (etc.) to succeed through the transport.